 The implementation of maybeShared() that we expose in our abc compiler uses a compiler feature called reweaving.
-We wish to explain this feature by means of Figure 5.
 First we use the compiler to weave our RACER implementation (and/or any other aspects present), containing the maybeShared() pointcuts, into the program under test.
 To prepare the weaving, abc first matches all pointcuts against all statements in the program and so generates a "weaving plan", containing instructions about which aspect code to weave where.
 Then abc performs the actual weaving according to this plan.
-In a next step, we analyze all field access statements in this weaving plan using a thread-local objects analysis of the entire woven program.
-The thread-local objects analysis tells us which objects are definitely thread-local, i.e. not read from or written to by multiple threads.
+In a next step, we analyze all field before(TaskQueue l): lock() && args(l) { access statements in this weaving plan using a thread-local objects analysis of the entire woven program.
+The threadlocal objects analysis tells us which objects are definitely thread-local, i.e. not read from or written to by multiple threads.
 We then alter the weaving plan to not match the maybeShared() pointcut at statements which read from or write to such thread-local objects.
 In a last step we undo the initial weaving procedure, i.e. we un-weave the woven program to restore its original code, and then reweave the program using the optimized weaving plan.
 In result, maybeShared() does not match any field access where our thread-local objects analysis was powerful enough to prove thread-locality of the field being accessed.

+Thread-local objects analysis.

-Thread-local objects analysis The thread-local objects analysis we use is not a contribution of this paper.
+The thread-local objects analysis we use is not a contribution of this paper.
 It was developed by Halpert et al. for the purpose of component-based lock allocation.
-In their paper [26], the authors describe the approach in detail (Section 3 there).
+In their paper [27], the authors describe the approach in detail (Section 3 there).
 We here only outline the analysis process.